awsdocs/aws-toolkit-vs-code-user-guide/doc_source/obtain-credentials.md

 **Warning**
 Because the root user is essentially an administrator with full access to services and resources, we recommend that you instead create an IAM user with only those permissions needed to perform the required tasks\.
 Then, for your credentials, you can use an access key that is associated with that user\.
 For details, see [Creating an IAM User in Your AWS Account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) in the *IAM User Guide*\.

-An access key consists of an *access key ID*, which is analogous to a user name, and a *secret access key*, which is analogous to a password\.
+An access key consists of an *access key ID*, which is similar to a user name, and a *secret access key*, which is similar to a password\.
 This access key is used to sign programmatic requests that you make to AWS\.
 If you don't have access keys, you can create them by using the AWS Management Console\.
 [We recommend that you use access keys for an IAM user instead of the keys for your account's root user](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#create-iam-users)\.

 **Note**
 To create access keys, you must have permissions to perform the required IAM actions\.
 For more information, see [Granting IAM User Permissions to Manage Password Policy and Credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_delegate-permissions.html) in the *IAM User Guide*\.